collectd/collectd.github.io/documentation/manpages/collectd-exec.md

-    omitted, too. _plugin_ and each _instance_-part may be chosen freely as long as the tuple (plugin, plugin instance, type instance) uniquely identifies the plugin within collectd. _type_ identifies the type and number of values (i. e. data-set) passed to collectd.
+    omitted, too. _plugin_ and each _instance_-part may be chosen freely as long as the tuple (plugin, plugin instance, type instance) uniquely identifies the plugin within collectd. _type_ identifies the type and number of values (i.Â e. data-set) passed to collectd.
 A large list of predefined data-sets is available in the **types.db** file.
 See [types.db(5)](http://man.he.net/man5/types.db) for a description of the format of this file.